undergroundwires/ez-consent/README.md

     privacy_url: "/privacy",        // URL that "more" button goes to, default: "/privacy/"
     more_button: {
       target_attribute : "_blank",  // Determines what the behavior of the 'more' button is, default: "_blank", opens the privacy page in a new tab
-      is_consenting: true           // Determines whether clicking on 'more' button gives consent and removes the banner, default: true
+      is_consenting: true           // Controls whether clicking the 'more' button automatically gives consent and removes the banner, default: true
     },
     texts: {
       main: "We use cookies",       // The text that's shown on the banner, default: "This website uses cookies & similar."